 In conventional haemorrhoidectomy, haemorrhoids are excised using a sharp instrument such as the scalpel or an electrocautery device and then the wounds are closed using sutures.
 This surgical removal of internal or external haemorrhoids usually is performed while the patient is under general, spinal or local anaesthesia.
 Closed haemorrhoidectomy was thought to be the best suitable surgery for internal haemorrhoids and so, was commonly performed.
 This worked as the most effective method for treating severe haemorrhoids with the lowest recurrence but with certain drawbacks of associated postoperative pain and bleeding.

 There has been increasingly popular alternative such as stapled haemorrhoidopexy that may be associated with less postoperative pain than traditional haemorrhoidectomy but with risk for increased recurrence.
 However, the advent and practice of Laser haemorrhoidectomy have achieved the best long term results with very less potential complications.

 Haemorrhoid laser procedure (LHP) is a new laser procedure for outpatient treatment of haemorrhoids in which hemorrhoidal arterial flow feeding the hemorrhoidal plexus is stopped by laser coagulation.
-Advantages of choosing a laser haemorrhoidectomy over conventional haemorrhoidectomy are that they are aimed to minimize pain and shorten healing time.
-Laser haemorrhoidectomy achieves higher success rates with no requirement for hospital stay, minimal recovery time, low risk of complications and recurrence.
+The advantages of choosing a laser haemorrhoidectomy over a conventional haemorrhoidectomy are that they are aimed to minimize pain and shorten healing time.
+Laser haemorrhoidectomy achieves higher success rates with no requirement for a hospital stay, minimal recovery time, low risk of complications and recurrence.